 Download tvOS 14 beta using Developer Profile

-- Make sure that you have download the configuration/developer profile, whether it’s form your Apple Developer Account or from the link shared above.
+- Make sure that you have download the configuration/developer profile, whether it’s from your Apple Developer Account or from the link shared above.
 Keep this profile on your desktop for easy access.

 - Open Xcode on your Mac and go to Windows > Device & Simulators and don’t close it.